- What Is an Influenza Pandemic?

 • Volunteer with local groups to prepare and assist with emergency response.

-• Get involved in your community as it works to prepare for an influenza pandemic.
+• Get involved in your community as it works to prepare for an influenza pandemic. - To limit the spread of germs and prevent infection:

 • Teach your children to wash hands frequently with soap and water, and model the correct behavior.